slimshizn/jellyfin-plugin-meilisearch/README.md

 # Meilisearch Plugin for Jellyfin
+> [!CAUTION]
+> The search may return results from libraries that the user is not authorised to view.
+Search results are not checked for user permissions.

 A plugin for Jellyfin that try to improves search speed and result by utilize Meilisearch as search engine.